Where I Threw-Up my Ghosts

 I grew up in Chicago, in the heart of the North Side.
 As a boy, I recall going to my grandma’s house a couple miles away for dinner on Sunday afternoons in the summer.
 She lived a couple blocks from Wrigley Field.
 I’d be in the yard playing.
 When the Cubs were in town, you could hear the crack of the bat, the roar of the crowd.
 I’d run inside.
 The TV was tuned to the game on channel 9 and Mom and Dad and Grandma sat around it, drinking coffee.
 On her portable black and white set, Jack Brickhouse would be shouting Hey Hey!
 The camera panned the bleachers on Waveland erupting.
 Another Cubbies home run.

 I look out from my porch and see the reservoir across the road.
 60 miles west-by-northwest, a Bactrian hump several thousand feet high floats on the horizon line, just over the State line.
-At the base of these Abajo Mountains, Monticello, Utah, the next state over, boasts an LDS Temple.
+At the base of those Abajo Mountains, Monticello, Utah, boasts an LDS Temple.
 When first I moved here from Chicago, the Four Corners seemed such a wilderness.
 Utah, Colorado, New Mexico and Arizona gathered here in the checkers of a vast quilt of mountain and high desert, of Navajo and Ute, of Latino and Anglo, of Latter Day Saints and old Spanish land grants.

 It was the geography that drew me.
-Plus I was running from something.
+Plus, I was running from something.
 I’d been a patent lawyer, a young physics grad with a law degree appended to it in the way that an extra electron makes a negatively charged ion.
 Negatively charged.
 That was me alright.
-Back in my late 20’s, bored with the dry, patentable issue of whether an invention adds something novel, something new, I tried my hand at criminal defense work.
+Back in my late 20’s, bored with the dry, patentable issue of whether an invention adds something novel, something new to something already created, I tried my hand at criminal defense work.
 Something novel, something new.

-“So tell your story, Miles,” Josh said one afternoon when we camped too much and drank too much on the top of a mountain.
-Hesperus, to e exact, in the La Plata range.
+“So tell your story, Miles,” Josh said one afternoon while we camped and drank too much on the top of a mountain.
+Hesperus, to be exact, in the La Plata range.

 Josh, a Navajo criminal defense attorney, acted as a Guardian ad Litem in the guardianship case I was defending.
 I’d accidentally gotten myself appointed as Yale’s expert witness and as his lawyer, even though I had no idea what I was doing.
-Udenni, my girlfriend, was up on the shoulder of Hesperus with us, too, this summer twilit evening as the gloaming settled on the summits.
+Udenni, my girlfriend, was up on the shoulder of Hesperus with us on this summer twilit evening as the gloaming settled on the summits.

-“Anytime a reasonably inteligente hombre such as yourself has a law degree but ends up in the financially marginal and definitely unstatus-like position of clinician, I sniff me the whiff of something awkward in his backstory,” he said.
+“Anytime a reasonably inteligente hombre such as yourself has a law degree but ends up in the financially marginal and definitely unstatus-like position of mental health counselor, I sniff me the whiff of something awkward in his backstory,” Josh said.
 “Why are you a counselor-of-mental health instead of a counselor-at-law?”